Extrahepatic Bile Duct Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Extrahepatic Bile Duct Cancer

 - Infection with a Chinese liver fluke parasite.

-These and other symptoms may be caused by extrahepatic bile duct cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+These and other signs and symptoms may be caused by extrahepatic bile duct cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Jaundice (yellowing of the skin or whites of the eyes).